 We’re sorry, but your web browser is not supported.
 Webpages might not display correctly.

 In this example, the proposed answer is that breathing air is what makes us equal.
-Many non-human animals such as chickens breathe air too.
-This is important, because most people agree that humans and chickens are not equal; we should grant more rights to humans than to chickens.
-(Animal abuse is not okay, but for example, it’s a good idea to test medical products on animals before humans.)
-So breathing can’t be what makes us equal.
+Many non-human animals such as roosters breathe air too.
+This is important, because most people agree that humans and roosters are not equals.
+To be clear, we’re not saying that animals shouldn’t have any protections.
+Animal abuse is wrong.
+We’re just saying that humans and roosters don’t have the same exact status.
+So breathing can’t be what makes us equals.